Eric55on/bashscripts/README.md

 Bashscripts

-checkbatery Script for check batery status displaying alert when battery is charged or less than 31% using crontab
+checkbattery Script for check battery status displaying alert when battery is charged or less than 31% using crontab